Skip to main content

 Disputes are handled by the upstream provider, not by Jupiter.
 Jupiter follows the settlement result provided by the venue.

 This is expected behaviour.
-There is a short window between upstream resolution and on-chain recording on Jupiter (typically around 30 minutes).
+There is a short window between upstream resolution and on-chain recording on Jupiter (typically a few minutes).
 Once Jupiter records the result, your position becomes claimable.

 If a market resolves against your position, your contracts expire worthless.
 You receive no payout and the position is marked as lost.
 No action is needed on your part.